 Multi- and inter-disciplinary working

-An increasing number of Resolution members are working in a more inter or multi-disciplinary way either with other members or with a range of other professionals who work to provide services or support to family clients e.g. financial professionals, family consultants, counsellors and therapists etc. These are valuable relationships for professionals and can often enhance the overall service provided to clients.
+An increasing number of Resolution members are working in a more inter or multi-disciplinary way either with other members or with a range of other professionals who work to provide services or support to family clients e.g. financial professionals, family consultants and coaches, counsellors and therapists etc. These are valuable relationships for professionals and can often enhance the overall service provided to clients.

 It is essential that members who are working in this way consider issues including: